Description

 Risk and Exploitability

-The CVSS score of 6.5 indicates a medium severity risk.
-EPSS data is unavailable and the vulnerability is not listed in the CISA KEV catalog.
+The CVSS score of 6.5 indicates medium severity.
+The EPSS score of < 1% indicates a very low exploitation probability, suggesting that the likelihood of attack is low.
+The vulnerability is not listed in the CISA KEV catalog.
 The likely attack vector involves an attacker who can supply or influence pipeline resource definitions, inserting a source string that contains the trusted pattern as a substring.
 By doing so, the attacker can cause an unintended policy match and alter the verification mode or keys applied to the pipeline.
 The exploitation requires the ability to modify or author a resource within the cluster, which may be achievable through privileged user or compromised CI tooling.

 Remediation